Automation phases (Phase 1 to 4)

 |---|---|---|---|

-| Phase 1 | One-shot | Send prompts on demand through your AI agent environment for immediate execution | Current |
+| Phase 1 | One-shot | Send prompts on demand through your AI agent environment for immediate execution | Right after connecting Picaro |

-| Phase 2 | Daily-executable | Register the same prompt as a saved prompt and run it every morning with one click | Q3 2026 |
+| Phase 2 | Daily-executable | Register the same prompt as a saved prompt and run it every morning with one click | KPI targets registered + 4 weeks of data |

-| Phase 3 | Auto-execution with approval flow | Candidates are extracted automatically; a single approval click in Slack applies the change | Q4 2026 |
+| Phase 3 | Approval-flow (semi-automatic) | Candidates are extracted automatically; you approve with one click in the AI agent side’s approval flow to apply | Automation rules registered |

-Phase 1: One-shot (current)
+Phase 1: One-shot

 - Trigger: the operator sends a prompt manually in your AI agent environment